 These bits are commonly used in power drills.
 The aim is to have enough power so that the drill can go through the hard concrete surface.
 If you need to sharpen the masonry bits, use a drill sharpener or sometimes a grindstone.

-You might find the spur point bit also being referred to as wood or dowel bit.
+You might find the spur point bit also referred to as wood or dowel bit.
 They are designed to have a central point and an additional two raised spurs on the sides.

 The aim of these two spurs is to keep the drill bit drilling straight.
 It is advisable to use a power drill when working with a spur point bit.